 Pruno: What is prison hooch?

-Pruno, also known as prison wine, is a DIY alcoholic beverage, fermented from fruit, sugar, and yeast.
+Pruno, also known as prison wine, is the slang term for a DIY alcoholic beverage, fermented from fruit, sugar, and yeast.
 A cliche of prison films, it’s usually produced by inmates.
 However, it may also be made by curious home brewing enthusiasts and others looking for a cheap supply of alcohol with limited resources.

+Pruno: What is prison hooch?